Esri/arcgis-enterprise-on-kubernetes-resources/Python_Samples/README.md

+# Python Samples

+This directory provides sample python scripts for use with ArcGIS Enterprise on Kubernetes.

 ### edit_service_recycleTime.py

 By default all services published to ArcGIS Enterprise on Kubernetes have their recycle time set to 00:00 UTC.
 This time may not be acceptable for all time zones.